Indians killed in Medina Bus Accident

-Hyderabad: At least 45 people, most of them from Hyderabad, were killed in a bus accident in Saudi Arabia, the city police chief said on Monday, citing preliminary information.
+Hyderabad: At least 45 persons, majority of them Umrah pilgrims from Telangana capital Hyderabad, were killed in Saudi Arabia's Medina after their bus collided with an oil tanker, officials said on Monday.

+Citing preliminary information, Hyderabad Police Commissioner V C Sajjanar put the toll at 45, saying a total of 54 persons from the city had left for the pilgrimage recently.

+Prime Minister Narendra Modi and Chief Ministers of Telangana and Andhra Pradesh, A Revanth Reddy and N Chandrababu Naidu, respectively, condoled the deaths.
+Tamil Nadu CM M K Stalin and the Congress party also expressed anguish over the incident.

+The bus reportedly collided with an oil tanker at around 1:30 am (IST).

-Addressing reporters here, Hyderabad police commissioner VC Sajjanar said a total of 54 people travelled to Jeddah from here on November 9.
+Addressing reporters in Hyderabad, Sajjanar said 54 people travelled to Jeddah from here on November 9.
 They were scheduled to return on November 23.

 Of the 54, four people travelled separately by car to Madina on Sunday, while another four stayed back in Mecca.

-According to the official, 46 people were travelling in the ill-fated bus, which collided with an oil tanker about 25 km from Madina.
+According to the official, 46 people were travelling in the ill-fated bus, which collided with the oil tanker about 25 km from Madina.

-Only one person survived the accident and is currently undergoing treatment at a hospital.
+Only one person survived the accident and he is currently undergoing treatment at a hospital.

 "We are getting information that 45 people died.
 They were supposed to return to Hyderabad on 23rd (of November)," he added.